Utah Deaf History and Culture

 Dr. Robert G. Sanderson

-• In a profound testament to his efforts on behalf of the Deaf community, the Utah Community Center for the Deaf and Hard of Hearing in Taylorsville, Utah, chose to rename itself the "Robert G. Sanderson Community Center of the Deaf and Hard of Hearing" on October 4, 2003.
-This act of renaming symbolized the deep and lasting impact of Dr. Sanderson's work.
+• In a profound testament to his efforts on behalf of the Deaf community, the Utah Community Center for the Deaf and Hard of Hearing in Taylorsville, Utah, was renamed the "Robert G. Sanderson Community Center of the Deaf and Hard of Hearing" on October 4, 2003.
+This act of renaming symbolized the profound and lasting impact of Dr. Sanderson's work.
 A few months later, he penned "A Brief History of the Origins of the Robert G. Sanderson Community Center of the Deaf and Hard of Hearing," published on March 9, 2004.
 According to Lawrence R. Newman, Dr. Sanderson was "caring and diplomatic, a good listener, willing to help and share crucial parts of his wide range of rich and varied experience."
 He has consistently advocated for the Deaf, both nationally and locally (Newman, 2006, p.
 200).
 During the 2003 interview, Diane Urbani stated that Dr. Sanderson had numerous public achievements but was most proud of his family.
 He said, "I have two great sons, two great grandchildren, and a good wife.
 What more could a man want?"
 (The Deseret News, October 4, 2003).

 Picture